White Willow Bark

 What is the recommended dosage of White Willow Bark?

-The clinically studied dose for White Willow Bark is Standardized willow bark extract providing 120-240 mg salicin per day, often divided across the day, taken with food for 2-6 weeks in pain trials.
-Not for use in children with viral illness..
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 120-240 mg salicin per day, often divided.
+Not for use in children with viral illness.
+Always follow the product label and check with a healthcare provider for personal advice.

-Does White Willow Bark interact with medications?
+Does White Willow Bark interact with any medications?

 References(5 citations)